-Most people know about the strongest, most stable and powerful world currencies, for example, British Pound, Swiss Franc (Swissie), US Dollar, Euro Dollar and others (TOP 10 of the strongest currencies).
+Most people know about the strongest, most stable and powerful world currencies, for example, British Pound, Swiss Franc (Swissie), US Dollar, Euro and others (TOP 10 the strongest currencies).

-These currencies are some of the most stable as well as countries issuing them.
+These Сurrencies are the most stable as well as countries issuing them.

-However, what is about the cheapest world currencies: who knows their titles and what countries they are issued in?
+However, what's about the cheapest world currencies?
+Who knows their titles and what countries they are issued in…?

-The weakest currencies list is always in change and it is definitely hard to set what currency tops the list, due to the fact that the economic situation is changing rapidly in all countries.
+While making this List we found that it's definitely hard to set the proper order of least valueble currencies, due to the fact that the economic situation is changing rapidly in all countries.

-However, it is possible to define the certain devalued national currencies list.
-To do this, let us look at 10 weakest world currencies versus US Dollar.
+However, it is possible to define the certain devalued national currencies at he moment.
+Thus lets look at 10 cheapest foreign currencies against US Dollar.